Showbiz Reporter Quits the Razz for Edinburgh Public Relations Career

 Now it is equally well-known for its digital PR, including online profile enhancement, web news profiling, social network building and creative use of video and audio.

 Scott Douglas said: “We’re delighted to have landed someone of Laura’s calibre.
-She brings bags of experience, good ideas and a perfectionist’s eye and will do very well at Holyrood Partnership.”
+She brings bags of experience, good ideas and a perfectionist’s eye and will do very well at Holyrood PR.”

-The appointment is the latest bright news for Holyrood Partnership, which this month earned a nomination for Best Campaign £10k and Under in the CIPR Scotland PRide Awards.
+The appointment is the latest bright news for Holyrood PR, which this month earned a nomination for Best Campaign £10k and Under in the CIPR Scotland PRide Awards.

 Earlier this year the company also successfully relaunched its website, www.holryoodpr.co.uk to put it on the digital map with its PR photography and PR video services.